 KOR 201 is the first half of an intermediate course in Korean.
-Four language skills, speaking, listening, reading and writing introduced in the elementary level course will be reinforced.
-Students in this course will develop language skills in a linguistically appropriate manner.
+Four language skills, speaking, listening, reading and writing introduced in the elementary-level course will be reinforced.
+This intermediate course deals with one-page long conversations and paragraph-level narrative text.
+Students in this course learn Korean expressions necessary for everyday situations and develop oral and written language skills at the low-intermediate level.
 Prerequisite: Korean 102 with a grade of C or better, or Korean 102 equivalent by placement test or consent of instructor.
-Recommended Preparation: ENG 22 with a grade of C or better or equivalent.
+Rec Prep: ENG 22 with a grade of C or better or equivalent.